Ronnie Biggs: Rio de Janeiro

 In March 1981, Biggs was kidnapped by a gang of British ex-soldiers.
 The boat they took him aboard suffered mechanical problems off Barbados, and the stranded kidnappers and Biggs were rescued by the Barbados coastguard and towed into port in Barbados.
-The kidnappers hoped to collect a reward from the British police; however, like Brazil, Barbados was found to have had no valid extradition treaty with the United Kingdom (a fact which chess player David Levy claimed to have paid lawyers to unearth) and Biggs was sent back to Brazil.
+The kidnappers hoped to collect a reward from the British police; like Brazil, Barbados was found to have had no valid extradition treaty with the United Kingdom.
+The chess player David Levy claimed to have paid lawyers to unearth this and Biggs was sent back to Brazil.
 In February 2006, Channel 4 aired a documentary featuring dramatisations of the attempted kidnapping and interviews with John Miller, the ex-British Army soldier who carried it out.
 The team was headed by security consultant Patrick King.
 In the documentary, King claimed that the kidnapping may have been a deniable operation.
-The ITN reporter Desmond Hamill paid to accompany Biggs on the private Learjet returning him to Brazil and secured an exclusive interview as well as convincing Biggs to kiss the tarmac upon landing.
+The ITN reporter Desmond Hamill paid to accompany Biggs on the private Learjet returning him to Brazil and secured an exclusive interview, as well as convincing Biggs to kiss the tarmac upon landing.
 The kidnapping attempt was the subject of the film Prisoner of Rio (1988), which was co-written by Biggs.
 In the film, Biggs was played by Paul Freeman.

 Biggs's son by de Castro, Michael Biggs, was seven years old when he became a member of the highly successful Brazilian children's programme and music band Balão Mágico (1982–1986), bringing relative financial security to his father.

 In 1991, Biggs sang vocals for the songs "Police on My Back" and "Carnival in Rio" by German punk band Die Toten Hosen.
 In 1993, Biggs sang on three tracks for the album Bajo Otra Bandera by Argentinian punk band Pilsen.

+In 1993, Slipper travelled once more to Rio on a private mission to try to persuade Biggs to come home, which failed.
+In 1994 the German journalist Ulli Kulke managed to bring both Biggs and Slipper together in a telephone interview.
+In this interview the two antagonists talk about their encounters in 1974 and 1993.
+The Interview was first published (in German) in 1994 in the German weekly Wochenpost and reprinted in the daily newspaper Die Welt in 2013 on the occasion of Biggs' death.
 In 1997 the UK and Brazil ratified an extradition treaty.
 Two months later, the UK government made a formal request to the Brazilian government for Biggs's extradition.
 Biggs had stated that he would no longer oppose extradition.
 English lawyer Nigel Sangster QC travelled to Brazil to advise Biggs.
 The extradition request was rejected by the Brazilian Supreme Court, giving Biggs the right to live in Brazil for the rest of his life.

 Return to the United Kingdom

-In 2001 Biggs announced to The Sun newspaper that he would be willing to return to the UK.